project-koku/koku/docs/devtools.rst

 Trino is an SQL query engine, but not an SQL database.
 What does that mean?
 Traditional databases typically consist of a query engine and a storage engine.
 Trino is just a query engine and does not store data.
-So, inside of koku our download workers will retrieve cost data from the cloud providers in the form of CSVs.
-Then during processing we convert these csv files to parquet files (Look for the following function in the codebase: `convert_csv_to_parquet`).
+Inside of koku, our download workers will retrieve cost data from the cloud providers in the form of CSVs.
+During processing we convert these csv files to parquet files (Look for the following function in the codebase: ``convert_csv_to_parquet``).
 After the files are converted they are then sent up to an S3 bucket.
 During runtime the Trino coordinator utilizes the existing HIVE metastore metadata and files residing in storage to query the files for data.